 The placing of press notices is one of the tasks we can fulfil as your funeral director.
 However, if you would like to take care of this the notice should be written/typed out and taken to the newspaper office together with a copy of the death certificate.
 Alternatively, an email can be sent with the death certificate attached.
 Newspapers will not accept an obituary given over the telephone and will also contact the Funeral Director.

 If you would like the information more accessible to a wider audience you might like to consider placing the obituary in one of the national broadsheet newspapers.
-Also, if they were a member of a professional society or club with a journal, then the editor may be interested in publishing an obituary.
+Also, if they were a member of a professional society or club with a journal, then the editor may be interested in publishing the obituary.

-Tell us Once is a service that lets you report a death to most government organisations in one go.
+'Tell us Once' is a service that lets you report a death to most government organisations in one go.
 These include: